s22-tech/grav-plugin-logerrors/README.md

 # Configuration

-Simply copy the `user/plugins/logerrors/logerrors.yaml` into `user/config/plugins/logerrors.yaml` and make your modifications.
+Simply go to the logerrors plugin in the admin, make any changes, and then click the Save button.
+Or to do it manually, copy the `user/plugins/logerrors/logerrors.yaml` into `user/config/plugins/logerrors.yaml` and make your modifications.

 `enabled: true 				    // Enable or disable plugin`